 We believe that the mastery of meaningful academic content and skills is the goal of a high school education.
 For too many students, school is a succession of logistical tasks that are lacking in context within the coursework.
 Our teachers seek to engage students in active learning through reflection and self-discovery, direct instruction and guided practice, creative expression and performance.

-We recognize that each student comes to us with a unique spectrum of strengths, interests, experience, affinities, and challenges that will affect and shape his/her/their learning.
-Because each student engages with the course content in his/her/their own way, we keep our class sizes small to enable significant group interaction and lots of individual attention from teachers.
+We recognize that each student comes to us with a unique spectrum of strengths, interests, experience, affinities, and challenges that will affect and shape their learning.
+Because each student engages with the course content in their own way, we keep our class sizes small to enable significant group interaction and lots of individual attention from teachers.
 As on ongoing effort, our staff works closely with students and their parents to develop graduation plans that will engage and challenge each student appropriately.

 To see where our Class of 2022 members were accepted to college, click here!